dotnet/machinelearning/docs/code/DataViewRowCursor.md

 Multiple cursors can be returned through a method like `IDataView.GetRowCursorSet`.
 Operations can happen on top of these cursors -- most commonly, transforms creating new cursors on top of them for  parallel evaluation of a data pipeline.
-But the question is, if you need to "recombine" them into a sequence again, how do to it?
-The `Batch` property is the mechanism by which the data from these multiple cursors returned by `IDataView.GetRowCursorSet` can be reconciled into a single, cohesive, sequence.
+But the question is if you need to "recombine" them into a sequence again, how to do it?
+The `Batch` property is the mechanism by which the data from these multiple cursors, returned by `IDataView.GetRowCursorSet` can be reconciled into a single, cohesive, sequence.

-The question might be, why recombine.
+The question might be, why recombine?
 This can be done for several reasons: we may want repeatability and determinism in such a way that requires we view the rows in a simple sequence, or the cursor may be stateful in some way that precludes partitioning it, or some other consideration.
-And, since a core `IDataView` design principle is repeatability, we now have a problem of how to reconcile those separate partitioning.
+And, since a core `IDataView` design principle is repeatability, we now have a problem with how to reconcile those separate partitions.

 Incidentally, for those working on the ML.NET codebase, there is an internal method `DataViewUtils.ConsolidateGeneric` utility method to perform this function.
-It may be helpful to understand how it works intuitively, so that we can understand `Batch`'s requirements: when we reconcile the outputs of multiple cursors, the consolidator will take the set of cursors.
+It may be helpful to understand how it works intuitively so that we can understand `Batch`'s requirements: when we reconcile the outputs of multiple cursors, the consolidator will take the set of cursors.
 It will find the one with the "lowest" `Batch` ID.
-(This must be uniquely determined: that is, no two cursors should ever return the same `Batch` value.)
+(This must be uniquely determined: no two cursors should ever return the same `Batch` value.)
 It will iterate on that cursor until the `Batch` ID changes.
 Whereupon, the consolidator will find the next cursor with the next lowest batch ID (which should be greater, of course, than the `Batch` value we were just iterating on).